-- Unsupervised Term Weighting (UTW) methods: Binary (the simplest weighting function, that returns 1 if the document contains the term and 0 otherwise), TF (Equation 8), LogTF (Equation 9), TFIDF (a variant of Equation 1 that uses the raw frequency of Equation 8 as the DD(t, d) component), LogTFIDF (Equation 1), and BM25 (Equation 2). - Supervised Term Weighting (STW) methods: TFCHI (Equation 4) and TFGR (Equation 6), proposed in [9]; ConfWeight [13], and TFRF (Equation 7), proposed in [14].
-For all STW variants in this evaluation we adopt the DD(t, d) factor defined in Equation 9.
-We leave aside TFIG (Equation 5) since, in binary classification, it is equivalent to TFGR, because the only difference between the two is a constant normalisation factor that is cancelled out by cosine normalisation.
+- Unsupervised Term Weighting (UTW) methods: Binary (the simplest weighting function, that returns 1 if the document contains the term and 0 otherwise), TF (Equation (8)), LogTF (Equation (9)), TFIDF (a variant of Equation (1) that uses the raw frequency of Equation (8) as the DD(t, d) component), LogTFIDF (Equation (1)), and BM25 (Equation (2)). - Supervised Term Weighting methods: TFCHI (Equation (4)) and TFGR (Equation (6)), proposed in [9]; ConfWeight [13], and TFRF (Equation (7)), proposed in [14].
+For all STW variants in this evaluation we adopt the DD(t, d) factor defined in Equation (9).
+We leave aside TFIG (Equation (5)) since, in binary classification, it is equivalent to TFGR, because the only difference between the two is a constant normalisation factor that is cancelled out by cosine normalisation.
 We also include the dense representations (Dense) that FASTTEXT produces in this group, since they are conditioned on the class labels [30], [31].
-We also consider the CCA method discussed at the end of Section 2, suitably adapted to binary text classification, as a further STW baseline.
+We also consider the CCA method discussed at the end of Section 2, suitably adapted to binary text classification, as a further STW baseline. - Learning to Weight: we consider both local (L Equation (13)) and global (G - Equation (14)) versions for the CD(t, D, C) factor.
+We also investigate a variant whereby the sigmoid activation function (σ) of the CD(t, D, C) factor is replaced by an identity function (I - thus allowing the model to output unbounded and negative CD(t, D, C) scores).
+We thus propose four LTW variants; e.g., LTW-L- σ denotes LTW using the Local CD(t, D, C) variant with the σ activation function.